Last Updated on September 12, 2022 by rudyooms

 Luckily when the device was successfully enrolled into Azure Ad, the device stored the device token in its cache.
 This token can also be used to authenticate against the Microsoft Intune service to retrieve the Microsoft Intune Device Certificate.

-And you all know what happens when the device cert is removed!
-The device will be unjoined instantly!.
+I guess we all know what happens when the device cert is removed!
+The device

 While preparing your device for mobile management, you will also notice the device is reaching out to the Office 365 CDN to start downloading the Microsoft 365 apps even when it’s not in the device setup phase! (if the Office 365 apps are configured in your tenant as a required app)